iExecBlockchainComputing/confidential-email-sender/README.md

 # iexec-private-data-app

-Manage emailing without access to the email address
+Manage emailing with no access to the email address of the receiver.

 ## Prerequisites